The Adventures of Pinocchio (1972 miniseries): Second episode

+Third episode

+Mangiafuoco decides to give Pinocchio six gold coins to help Geppetto out.
 The next morning, Pinocchio sets out and runs into two the Fox and Cat, now pretending to be Lame and Blind.
 Pinocchio revealed to the two his gold, but a Hen warns Pinocchio not to trust strangers, but the Cat jumps upon it and twists its neck.
 The farmer seeing this chases after them and the Fox & Cat then loses Pinocchio.
 The three later meet up at the Gambero Rosso tavern and have a feast with Pinocchio using one of Pinocchio's coins.

 Pinocchio falls asleep at the table and when he walks up finds that the Fox & Cat have left.
 Pinocchios heads out into the woods but is attacked by the Fox and Cat dressed as robbers, who chases Pinocchio until dawn.
 Pinocchio then finds a house floating on a lake and runs to it, the house belongs to the Fairy, she tells Pinocchio she is dead and then robbers catch Pinocchio and hang him by his neck from a tree.
 To save him the Fairy changes Pinocchio into a wooden puppet and when the noose breaks Pinocchio runs into the Fairy's House.

-The Fairy summons two doctors to see if Pinocchio should say a Puppet or turn back into a boy, the Doctors have conflicting options.
+The Fairy summons two doctors to see if Pinocchio should stay a Puppet or turn back into a boy, the Doctors have conflicting options.
 The Fairy then asks about Pinocchio's coins, Pinocchio lies to the Fairy and his nose begins to grow.
 The Fairy's maid Snail then rushes in to mock Pinocchio, he then cries and apologizes to his Fairy and is turned back into a boy.
 Pinocchio then tells the truth about his coins,(that he had hidden them in a well when he was chased by the Robbers) and sets out to get them.
 But he runs into the Fox & Cat once more, who tell Pinocchio about a magical field where if Pinocchio buries his coins, a wonderful tree full of coins will grow.
-Pinocchio believes this lie and buries his coin, but when Pinocchio heads out to get water, the Fox and Cat steal the money and run off.
+Pinocchio believes this lie and buries his coins, but when Pinocchio heads out to get water, the Fox and Cat steal the money and run off.